mgregorich/PRONET/README.md

 **Folders**

-- `main`: contains the code and r functions for the simulation study
+- `src`: contains the code and r functions for the simulation study
+- `output`: contains the simulation output
 - `auxiliary`: contains additional R Markdown reports for examining individual aspects of the simulation study
 - `figures`: contains layout graphics